percona/percona-server/doc/source/release-notes/Percona-Server-5.7.21-20.rst

 MyRocks Changes
 ===============

-* A new behavior makes |Percona Server| fail to restart on detected data corruption; :variable:`rocksdb_allow_to_start_after_corruption` variable can be passed to ``mysqld`` as a command line parameter to switch off this restart failure.
+* A new behavior makes **Percona Server for MySQL** fail to restart on detected data corruption; :variable:`rocksdb_allow_to_start_after_corruption` variable can be passed to ``mysqld`` as a command line parameter to switch off this restart failure.